 The PCP may enter and remain in the Doze state for any portion of an SP if it is not a source or a destination of the SP.
 The PCP shall remain in the Awake state for any portion of a truncatable or extendable SP (8.4.2.131 (Extended Schedule element)).
-The availability of the PCP during a CBAP in the Awake BI shall be announced by setting the PCP Active subfield within the Allocation Control field to one for a CBAP allocation made through the Extended Schedule element.
+The availability of the PCP during a CBAP in the Awake BI shall be announced by setting the PCP Active subfield within the Allocation Control field to 1 for a CBAP allocation made through the Extended Schedule element.

+NOTE—A PCP that indicates availability during a CBAP that includes an Awake window can exchange ATIM frames with non-AP and non-PCP STAs during the Awake window and possibly enter the Doze state for the remainder of the CBAP outside the Awake window (see 10.2.6.4 (ATIM frame usage for power management of non-AP STAs)).

 [Note to the editor: Add the new section 10.2.6.4 to describe Awake window and CBAP rules common to non-PCP/non-AP STAs and PCPs.]

+10.2.6.4 ATIM frame usage for power management of non-AP STAs

 ...